 Some other email marketing services offer similar features only in their premium-level plans.
 However, it’s important to note that in MailChimp some of these features are offered in a limited version.
 For example, basic segmentation is clumsy and doesn’t allow you to send to multiple lists at once; basic split-testing permits only up to three variations; default embedded sign-up forms are not very attractive; and the landing page editor has just two templates.

 And importantly, there are daily, weekly, and monthly limits to the number of emails you can send, which is understandable in a free plan.
-When you reach 2,000 contacts, you’ll have to upgrade to the paid Growing Business plan.
-But for small businesses still discovering the best way to use emails to drive engagement, the Forever Free plan is an excellent value for money.
+When you reach 2,000 contacts, you’ll have to upgrade to the paid Essentials plan.
+But for small businesses still discovering the best way to use emails to drive engagement, the Free plan is an excellent value for money.

 MailChimp’s pricing levels change once your list exceeds 50,000 subscribers, which is a neat way that MailChimp crosses the divide between serving SMBs and entrepreneurs, and offering powerful, enterprise-level email marketing services to large corporations, such as:

 - Inbox preview, which lets you see how your email will look in 25 different email clients